fightformanhood/fight-for-manhood-site/src/program.md

           <div class="name">The Alarm</div>
         </div>
         <div class="desc">
-          Expose drift.
-Confront passivity.
-Draw the line.
-You decide this is the moment everything changes.
+          Identify the drift.
+Name the cost.
+Draw the line in the sand.
+This is where excuses die and movement starts.
         </div>
       </div>